abc19abc91/NSGIF2/README.md

 ![NSGIF2](https://raw.githubusercontent.com/metasmile/NSGIF2/master/title.png?v=2)

-Creates a GIF from the provided video file url.
+Create a GIF from the provided video file url.

 *This repository has been separated from original repo along with some nontrivial different features, designs, and improvements.
 Please do diff each other, and visit [original repo](https://github.com/NSRare/NSGIF) for more information if you need.*